esamattis/angry-caching-proxy/README.md

 It works by doing very angry caching (forever!) for the actual package files.
 This should work ok as long as the package authors won't override already uploaded packages.
+It is a very bad practice by package authors and happens rarely and if it happens you can jus clear the cache always.

 For details review the [handler files](https://github.com/epeli/angry-caching-proxy/tree/master/handlers).